capnajax/args-and-envs/README.md

 Command line and environment variable parser for all node apps.

+**Not stable**.
+This module went through a major redesign in 0.6.0.
+Many features are not yet implemented, and the interface may go through additional changes in the near future.

 This package was specifically written for the needs of Kubernetes-hosted applications.
 On Kubernetes, it isn't always easy setting a command line option, especially if the value of said command line option needs to come from a secret.
 This allows you to provide environment variable substitutes for command line options, and treats them as equivalents.

 ## Installation